camunda/camunda-docs/docs/components/concepts/what-is-camunda-cloud.md

 These end-to-end processes are mission critical, yet the processes themselves are rarely modeled and monitored.
 Often, the flow of events through different microservices is not as transparent as it should be.

-[//]:# (Changed "opaque" in th sentence above to something a little more descriptive.
-Do you prefer the former or the latter?)

 Camunda Cloud addresses these challenges and provides:

 1. **Visibility** into the state of a company’s end-to-end processes, including the number of in-flight processes, average process duration, current errors within a process, and more.